 Civitas tracks and reports on a wide variety of issues before the North Carolina General Assembly, ranging from taxes and spending to social issues.
 Accordingly, our rankings encompass three general categories: (1) economic and budget matters; (2) social and cultural issues, and (3) crime and justice topics.
 Civitas analyzes votes from each category to obtain a balanced, comprehensive picture of each individual member based upon recorded votes.

 The purpose of the "ranking" is to inform the public, in as unbiased a method as possible, exactly where individual legislators stand on the ideological spectrum from liberal to conservative.

 If a legislator did not request an excused absence or excused vote and did not cast a vote (marked "miss") it is counted the same as voting against ("0") the Conservative position.

-If a legislator had an excused absence or excused vote (“E”), the missed vote is not counted against their total and reduces the number of eligible votes on which they are scored.
-Thus, if a legislator had an excused absence from a vote, they would only be scored on 49 votes, not the full 50 in the scorecard.
+If a legislator had an excused absence or excused vote ("E"), the missed vote is not counted against their total and reduces the number of eligible votes on which they are scored.
+For example, if a legislator had an excused absence from a vote, they would only be scored on 49 votes, not the full 50 in the scorecard.